 Regulating CD8 T Cell Responses

 Many established vaccination programs depend on an efficient antibody response, but this classic approach has failed for current challenges such as malaria, HIV, and tuberculosis.
 CD8 T cells are key players in protecting against intracellular pathogens by eliminating infected cells and hence we believe a strong CD8 T cell response will be an integral part of a successful vaccine.
-By studying the mechanisms that drive a naïve T cell to differentiate into an effector T cell and then into a memory T cell we will increase our understanding of how CD8 T cell memory is generated and maintained.
-This will allow us to improve vaccination strategies.

 Using NK Cells against Opportunistic Infections